SIL-Ohjelmistoprojekti/Tailwind_FrontEnd/README.md

 The ```UnitToggle``` component allows users to switch between different units of measurement, such as Celsius/Fahrenheit for temperature and kilometers/miles for visibility.
 This adds flexibility to the user experience, catering to both metric and imperial system preferences.

 7. WindRecharts

 File: ```WindRecharts.jsx```

 The ```WindRecharts``` component visualizes wind patterns and trends using Recharts, a charting library for React.
 It provides a graphical representation of wind speed, direction, and other related data over a specific time period.

+8. CookieConsent

+File: ```CookieConsent.jsx```

+The ```CookieConsent``` component handles user consent for cookies in compliance with privacy regulations such as GDPR.
+It displays a banner or pop-up that informs users about the use of cookies on the site, allowing them to accept or customize their preferences for data collection.
+This component ensures that users' consent choices are respected across the site.

 ## Usage